 - Creating trusts for children

 - Disinheriting a spouse, child, or other relative

 Additionally, there are some types of assets that cannot be passed through a will, including life insurance, property governed by a living trust, jointly-held property, or retirement or stock accounts with a named beneficiary.
 For these assets, a person must add or change the beneficiary on the account itself in order to ensure it is passed to the right person.

-With offices conveniently located in Media and West Chester Pennsylvania, we provide estate solutions for clients throughout Delaware County and the Philadelphia metropolitan area.
-Call us today at 610-565-3700 or contact us online to speak to an experienced Media wills and estates lawyer.
+With offices conveniently located in Media and West Chester, Pennsylvania, we provide estate solutions for clients throughout Delaware County, Chester County, and Montgomery County, all of the Philadelphia metropolitan area.
+Call us today at 610-565-3701 or contact us online to speak to an experienced Media wills and estates lawyer.